eclipse-tractusx/traceability-foss/docs/user-manual.md

 ##### Manufacturer data

-Detailed information on the IDs for the manufactured part/batch.
+Detailed information on the IDs for the manufactured part / batch.

 ##### Customer data

-Information about the identifiers at the customer for the respective part/batch.
+Information about the identifiers at the customer for the respective part / batch.

 ##### Traction battery code data

 If the asset has the "traction battery code" aspect model, an additional section underneath will be displayed.
-In this section there is detailed information about the traction battery and a table with its subcomponents
+In this section there is detailed information about the traction battery and a table with its subcomponents.

 ##### Creation of a quality notification from detailed view

 By clicking on the "announcement" icon you can create a quality notification from the detailed view, containing the part information in the currently opened detailed view.
-If this
-functionality is disabled, a tooltip will provide information explaining the reason.
-You can trigger the tooltip by hovering above the button.
+If this functionality is disabled, a tooltip will provide information explaining the reason.
+The tooltip is visible when hovering the mouse in front of the button.

 ##### Publish asset from detailed view

-By clicking on the "publish" icon, you can publish the currently opened part from the detailed view.
+By clicking on the "publish" icon you can publish the currently opened part from the detailed view.
 If the icon is disabled, a tooltip will provide information explaining the reason.
-You can trigger the tooltip by hovering above the button
+The tooltip is visible when hovering the mouse in front of the button.

 #### Supplier part details

-To open the detail view, click on the three dots icon of the desired item from the parts table and select "View details".
+To open the detail view click on the three dots icon of the desired item from the parts table and select "View details".
 More detailed information on the asset is listed.

 ![supplier-parts-list-detailed-view](https://raw.githubusercontent.com/eclipse-tractusx/traceability-foss/main/docs/src/images/user-manual/parts/supplier-parts-list-detailed-view.svg)